 The Internet of Things (IoT) has redefined and revolutionized the modern payments landscape.
 With over 20 billion connected devices expected to reach the market by 2020, device manufacturers and businesses have been quick to seek out new solutions that will allow these ‘smart’ devices to send and receive payments seamlessly.
-It’s all part of a much broader movement in FinTech that involves new use cases like the No-Money, No-Line Amazon Go flagship in Seattle, but the concept stretches back to the first dot-com boom, when companies like PayPal aimed to move past a world of of hard currency and into the digital payments space.
+It’s all part of a much broader movement in FinTech that involves new use cases like the No-Money, No-Line Amazon Go flagship in Seattle, but the concept stretches back to the first dot-com boom when companies like PayPal aimed to move past a world of hard currency and into the digital payments space.

 Cashless payments can provide huge revenue boosts to companies.
-Intellitex, which makes RFID-enabled payment solutions conferences and other large events, has data showing a 15-30% increase in event revenue simply by enabling payments from attendee wristbands.
-There is also very robust psychological data showing that people tend to spend more the more they are removed from the actual act of handing over paper money, which is in line with lots of other psychological data one how people behave and interact online versus face-to-face.
+Intellitex, which makes RFID-enabled payment solutions for conferences and other large events, has data showing a 15-30% increase in event revenue simply by enabling payments from attendee wristbands.
+There is also very robust psychological data showing that people tend to spend more the more they are removed from the actual act of handing over paper money, which is in line with lots of other psychological data on how people behave and interact online versus face-to-face.
 Add to that the fact that going cashless makes certain types of financial crimes much harder to pull off, and it’s easy to see why so many businesses are looking to capitalize on the new payment solutions coming to market.

 But for all the data showing that cashless payments make for more revenue, making payments from IoT devices brings its own unique set of challenges.
 As we’ve talked about on our blog before, a lot of IoT devices aren’t developed with security in mind.
 Even as regulators are taking steps to standardize security protocols, consumers may still be wary of linking payment information to their ever-expanding cache of connected devices.